Boltzmann Enhancements of Biquasile Counting Invariants: Dual Graph Diagrams and Biquasiles

 \end{definition}

 \begin{example} The Hopf link below has the pictured dual graph diagram.

 \end{example}

 As noted in \cite{dsn2}, dual graph diagrams are always pairs of dual planar graphs with the property that each edge crosses exactly one other edges, with crossing edges forming pairs where one edge has a sign and the other has a direction.
-Dual graph diagrams determine \textit{magnetic graphs}, i.e. oriented bivalent spatial graphs with source-sink oriented vertices.

-\begin{definition} Two dual graphs are \textit{equivalent} if they are related by a sequence of the following moves:
+\begin{definition} Two dual graph diagrams are \textit{equivalent} if they are related by a sequence of the following moves:

 \end{definition}

 These dual graph moves form a generating set of the oriented Reidemeister move expressed in a dual graph format.
 Next, we define biquasiles.

 \begin{definition} Let $X$ be a set with binary operations $\ast, \cdot, \backslash^{\ast}, /^{\ast}, \backslash, /:X\times X\to X$ satisfying